helm/charts/README.md

 ### Stale Pull Requests

-After initial review feedback, if no updates have been to the pull request, the `stale` label will be added.
+After initial review feedback, if no updates have been to the pull request for 1 week, the `stale` label will be added.
 If after another week there are still no updates it will be closed.
 Please re-open if/when you have made the proper adjustments.

 ## Status of the Project